wpsharks/comet-cache/quick-cache/readme.txt

 - User-Agent exclusion patterns (now supporting wildcards too).
 - HTTP referrer exclusion patterns (now supporting wildcards too).
 - An MD5 Version Salt (customize the caching engine).
-- Rockstart support for all Quick Cache features.
+- Rockstar support for all Quick Cache features.

-**TIP:** you can preview Pro features in the free version by clicking the "Preview Pro Features" link at the top of your Quick Cache options.
+**TIP:** you can preview Pro features in the free version by clicking the "**Preview Pro Features**" link at the top of your Quick Cache options.

 == License ==